-Although rare in the Rental Property Industry, there still remains a sales pitch to seduce Landlords into signing an EXCLUSIVE RIGHT-TO-RENT contract.
+Although becoming less common in the Rental Property Industry, there still remains a sales pitch to persuade Landlords into signing an EXCLUSIVE RIGHT-TO-RENT contract.

 1. Why trust an Agency that doesn’t trust you?